FloCiaglia/twitter/README.md

 for a very long time.
 I didn't know what was not working.
 I had followed the instruction video step by step three times in a row, and I was sure I had done everything like shown.
 I asked for help on the Slack help channel and no one answered for days.
 This week, TAs have been very unresponsive.
 Eventually, I found out that everything was working correctly but tweets were not showing because I was not following anyone on my Twitter account.
-Thus, there were no Tweets to show.
+Thus, there were no tweets to show.